A Gauge Set Framework for Flexible Robustness Design: Optimal Reweighting Problem

 \end{restatable}

-This proposition guarantees that as long as worst-case measures can be approximated in the weak$^\ast$ sense by distributions from $\mathcal P_{\epsilon\mathcal V}$, the corresponding optimization problems are value-equivalent for all closed and bounded-below cost functions.
+This proposition guarantees that as long as worst-case measures can be approximated in the weak$^\ast$ sense by distributions from $\mathcal P_{\epsilon\mathcal V}$, the corresponding optimization problems are value-equivalent under Assumption~\ref{asmp} and \ref{asm:reg}.
 In particular, the full support Assumption~\ref{asmp}.2 allows for the weak$^\ast$ approximation of measures that are not absolutely continuous with respect to $\mathbb P$.